-Animals used in circuses live a dismal life in which they are dominated, confined, and violently trained.
+Animals used in circuses and used for rides live a dismal life in which they are dominated, imprisoned, and violently trained.
 Workers routinely beat, shock, and whip them until they learn to perform meaningless, confusing tricks that have no connection to their natural instincts and behavior.

 Most elephants used by circuses and roadside zoos were captured in the wild and forced to leave their freedom and families behind.
 They will never be released to the wild.